AyushWarrier/ui-ux-design-resources/README.md

 # UI/UX Design Resources

-*A comprehensive collection of the best resources for UI/UX Designers—libraries, websites, plugins, courses, and much more.
+*A comprehensive collection of the best UI/UX Designers resources—libraries, websites, plugins, courses, and much more.
 Your ultimate hub for leveling up your design workflow and creativity.*
 ![Design Resources Thumbnail](/thumbnail.png)

 ---